Heat Pump vs. Air Conditioner: What’s Best for Your Home?

 Technician fixing ductless mini-split ac system

-If you’re looking to keep your home cool and comfortable during the summer, you have two main options: a central air conditioner or a heat pump.
+If you’re looking to keep your home cool and comfortable during the summer, you have two main options: a central air conditioner or a heat pump system.
 But how are these two systems different?
 Which one is the right choice for your home?
 This guide will help you understand the advantages and disadvantages of both so you can make an informed choice about which home cooling system is most suitable for your needs.

 What Is a Heat Pump and How Does It Work?